telliott99/MyJava/part1/debug.rst

 How can ``java Hello`` work?
 There is no class file on the Desktop.
 I infer that there must be another Hello.class somewhere on the computer, and in searching for classes the Java runtime is finding this other class first, even though the *compiler* finds this one first.
 I can tell because the time stamp changes when I compile.

-In Python I would look at ``sys.path`` to find the list of directories to search, but I am not sure how to do this in Java yet.
-In any case, the take-home lesson is that bugs can be subtle and require inspired use of the scientific method to diagnose them.
+In Python I would look at ``sys.path`` to find the list of directories to search.
+In this case the culprit turned out to be a ``jar`` file located in the directory ``/Library/Java/Extensions``.
+The take-home lesson is that bugs can be subtle and require inspired use of the scientific method to diagnose them.